-You are stuck in lull of depression keeping you in bed when you should be up.
+You are stuck in the lull of depression keeping you in bed when you should be up.
 By not looking at the depression you end up not even knowing why you are in bed, why you feel the way you do, and so find it much harder to change.

 Zoella highlights that just because someone is at the height of popularity, this doesn’t mean that their life is perfect.
 It is just one part of their life that appears perfect.
 Looking at all parts of your life means that you can be firing on all cylinders and not bound within your emotions and negative thoughts.

 There may be no rhyme or reason when you think about the way you act.
-However that same emotional energy is compelling enough to distance yourself from certain situations.
+However, that same emotional energy is compelling enough to distance yourself from certain situations.

-Such as for Zoe, going and meeting royalty is something that she felt honoured and excited to do, yet felt compelled not to.
+For Zoe, going and meeting royalty is something that she felt honoured and excited to do, yet felt compelled not to.